bernard-ng/hashnode/cl1e4188400s5aynv6cui22ri.md

 In a classic Symfony application the configuration of Doctrine Entities is done through annotations (or attributes with PHP +8.0).

-in this article we will see
+In this article we will see

-- Why we should not use annotations (or attributres) when doing DDD
+- Why it is preferable to use XML mapping when doing DDD
-- How to configure Doctrine Mapping with XML
+- How to configure Doctrine XML mapping

-## Why we should not use annotations (or attributres) when doing DDD
+## Why it is preferable to use XML mapping when doing DDD

-Let's start with a simple example, in a classical symfony application here is how an entity would look like
+Let's start with a simple example, in a classical Symfony application here is how an entity would look like

 ```php
 <?php